Isn’t it funny that when something isn’t working, most of us just “buckle down” and try harder (even if you’re lost doing the wrong thing)?

 After a few weeks of skipped or missed long runs, your fitness declines and faster speeds seem more difficult.
 You’re simply not building the endurance base you need to support your other workouts.

 A “normal” run of 5 miles may now be a lot closer to your long run – and it will feel that way!
-So do yourself a favor and prioritize the long run – it makes a huge difference.
+So do yourself a favor and prioritize the long run.
+It makes a huge difference and gets you over the hurdle of running slow.

-#2 No pace variety.
 Runners also tend to do most of their training at the same pace.
 If you don’t ever run fast, you won’t ever run fast.
-You can click here to tweet that if you think it’s profound
+You can click here to tweet that if you think it’s profound 🙂

 But after you’re done tweeting, think hard about that: without varying your speed, you’ll inevitably fall into a rut and have only one gear (most likely, SLOW!).
 There’s three great ways to introduce more speeds into your running: